daniellecrobinson/Data-Rescue-PDX/README.md

 Here is a sample exercise to take you through the workflow

-1. Adopt a dataset from the **WHERE IS THE NEW LIST, MAX**.
-Search the google spreadsheet for your UUID and URL before claiming your dataset Visit the issues list and find one that nobody else has adopted yet.
+1. Adopt a dataset from the `datarefuge-json` folder.
+Each file in this folder has a ID as it's name.
+This ID comes from the [DataRefuge.org](https://datarefuge.org) repository.
+Search the google spreadsheet for your ID and URL before claiming your dataset Visit the issues list and find one that nobody else has adopted yet.
-**Example:** We're going to adopt this dataset: https://www.archivers.space/urls/D82A9773-81AF-4AF2-BF01-52CA2CF3BA22.
+**Example:** We're going to adopt this dataset: `datarefuge-jsons/D82A9773-81AF-4AF2-BF01-52CA2CF3BA22.json`.
 We've updated the Google Spreadsheet and are ready to dive in.
 You might find after a few minutes that your dataset is incredibly confusing and hard to understand.
 This is normal.
 Here are some questions to ask during your research phase:

 2. Is the URL to a server with a bunch of datasets or one specific dataset?